Why Pelvic Pain in Men is Often Complex to Diagnose

 Stage at diagnosis influences treatment recommendations.
 Stage I cancer confined to the prostate offers different treatment options than Stage IV cancer that has spread to bones or lymph nodes.

-The TNM system evaluates three components: tumor size (T), lymph node involvement (N), and metastasis to distant sites (M).
-Each letter receives a number or subcategory that describes cancer extent.
+The TNM system evaluates three components: tumour size (T), lymph node involvement (N), and metastasis to distant sites (M).
+Each letter is assigned a number or subcategory that describes the extent of the cancer.

-T (Tumor) categories range from T1 to T4.
-T1 tumors remain undetectable through physical examination and appear only in biopsy samples or surgical specimens.
-T2 tumors stay within the prostate but can be felt during digital rectal examination, subdivided into T2a (involving half of one lobe or less), T2b (more than half of one lobe), and T2c (both lobes).
+T (Tumour) categories range from T1 to T4.
+T1 tumours remain undetectable through physical examination and appear only in biopsy samples or surgical specimens.
+T2 tumours remain within the prostate but can be palpated on digital rectal examination; they are classified as T2a (involving half of one lobe or less), T2b (more than half of one lobe), and T2c (both lobes).
 T3 cancer extends beyond the prostate capsule, either into surrounding tissue (T3a) or seminal vesicles (T3b).
-T4 tumors invade nearby structures like the bladder neck, rectum, or pelvic wall.
+T4 tumours invade nearby structures like the bladder neck, rectum, or pelvic wall.

-The Gleason score examines cancer cell appearance under microscopy, rating how much they differ from normal prostate tissue.
-Pathologists assign two numbers—the most common pattern and second most common pattern—each ranging from 1 to 5.
-These numbers combine into a total score from 6 to 10.
+The Gleason score assesses the appearance of cancer cells under microscopy, rating the extent to which they differ from normal prostate tissue.
+Pathologists assign two numbers—the most common and the second most common—each ranging from 1 to 5.
+These numbers combine to yield a total score between 6 and 10.

 Grade Groups simplify Gleason scores into five categories:

-A urologist uses these groupings alongside TNM staging to determine risk categories and treatment strategies.
+A urologist uses these groupings, along with TNM staging, to determine risk categories and treatment strategies.

-Stage I cancer remains confined to the prostate, undetectable during examination, with Gleason 6 or lower and PSA below 10 ng/mL.
-This stage offers multiple treatment options including active surveillance, surgery, or radiation therapy.
+Stage I cancer remains confined to the prostate, undetectable during examination, with a Gleason score of 6 or lower and a PSA level below 10 ng/mL.
+This stage offers multiple treatment options, including active surveillance, surgery, or radiation therapy.
 Many men with Stage I cancer live for decades without the cancer causing problems, making careful monitoring a viable option for some patients.

 Stage II cancer still resides within the prostate but shows more concerning features.
 Stage IIA involves higher PSA levels (10-20 ng/mL) or Gleason 7 (3+4), while Stage IIB includes Gleason 7 (4+3) or higher PSA.
 Stage IIC represents Gleason 8 or higher, indicating more aggressive cancer despite remaining organ-confined.
 Treatment typically involves surgery or radiation, sometimes with hormone therapy.

-Stage III cancer extends beyond the prostate capsule or into seminal vesicles (T3) but hasn’t reached lymph nodes or distant sites.
-This locally advanced cancer requires combination treatment—radiation therapy with hormone therapy being standard, or surgery for selected patients followed by additional treatments.
+Stage III cancer extends beyond the prostate capsule or into the seminal vesicles (T3) but hasn’t reached lymph nodes or distant sites.
+This locally advanced cancer requires combination treatment—radiation therapy with hormone therapy being standard, or surgery for selected patients, followed by additional treatments.

 Beyond numerical staging, urologists classify prostate cancer into risk groups that guide treatment selection.
-This stratification combines stage, Gleason score, and PSA levels into categories that predict cancer behavior.
+This stratification combines stage, Gleason score, and PSA levels into categories that predict cancer behaviour.

 Low-risk cancer includes Stage I-IIA, Gleason 6, and PSA below 10 ng/mL.
-Active surveillance may be appropriate for many low-risk patients, with regular PSA tests, examinations, and periodic biopsies monitoring for changes.
+Active surveillance may be appropriate for many low-risk patients, with regular PSA tests, examinations, and periodic biopsies to monitor for changes.
 Immediate treatment remains available if cancer shows progression.

 Intermediate-risk cancer encompasses Stage IIB-IIC or Gleason 7 or PSA 10-20 ng/mL.
-Treatment typically includes surgery or radiation therapy.
-This category subdivides into favorable and unfavorable intermediate-risk based on how many risk factors appear, affecting treatment intensity.
+When it comes to prostate cancer treatment in Singapore, options for intermediate-risk cases typically include surgery or radiation therapy.
+This category is subdivided into favourable and unfavourable intermediate-risk groups based on the number of risk factors present, which affects treatment intensity.

 High-risk cancer involves Stage III or Gleason 8-10 or PSA above 20 ng/mL.
 Treatment combines multiple approaches—radiation with hormone therapy, or surgery followed by additional treatments if needed.
 Close monitoring continues after initial treatment to detect any recurrence.